 WARNING!
-Fire Risk/Asphyxiation!
+Risk of Fire and Asphyxiation!
 This appliance requires the specified pipe for operation.
 Incorrect pipe may cause spillage, condensation and overheating.

 These models require the following size B-vent double wall, or single wall rigid or flex vent pipe.